Preparing for labour and birth

-You can choose to give birth at our Tauranga or Whakatāne Hospital, where the delivery suite has seven birthing rooms and an emergency obstetric theatre available 24/7.
+You can choose to give birth at Tauranga Hospital or Whakatāne Hospital, where we have seven birthing rooms and an emergency obstetric theatre available 24/7.

-There are no teriary maternity facilities in the Bay of Plenty.
-If you have more complex maternity needs which require specialist, multidisciplinary care, that is not available at our hospitals you’ll generally be referred to a maternity facility in Waikato DHB instead.
+There are no tertiary maternity facilities in the Bay of Plenty.
+If you have more complex maternity needs which require specialist, multidisciplinary care, that is not available at our hospitals you’ll generally be referred to a maternity facility in the Waikato instead.

-We are proud of maintaning our Baby Friendly Hospital Initiative (BFHI) status in the Tauranga, Whakatāne and Opotiki facilities.
+We are proud of maintaining our Baby Friendly Hospital Initiative (BFHI) status in the Tauranga, Whakatāne and Ōpōtiki facilities.